-In line with the Beijing+20 review, the 2030 Agenda for Sustainable Development and agreed conclusions of CSW 61, Outcome 3 aims to ensure that women have income security, decent work and economic autonomy to achieve their economic potential, realize their rights and increase their independence.
-This is a necessary condition to achieve gender equality and women's empowerment, as poverty curtails the realization of women's right to live a life of dignity and severely limits the range of choices they can make about themselves and family members, particularly in regard to health and education, as well as their voice in decision-making.
+In line with the Beijing+20 review, the 2030 Agenda for Sustainable Development and agreed conclusions of CSW 61, Outcome 3 aims to support women to have income security, decent work and economic autonomy to achieve their economic potential, realize their rights and increase their independence.
+This is a necessary condition to accelerate efforts towards gender equality and women's empowerment, as poverty curtails the realization of women's right to live a life of dignity and severely limits the range of choices they can make about themselves and family members, particularly in regards to health and education, as well as their voice in decision-making.